 Point of Care Ultrasound (POCUS)

 All fellows are given the opportunity to attend the New York Citywide POCUS course at the start of their fellowship.
-An integral part of our daily neurocritical care rounds, fellows will get ample experience in the practice, interpretation and applications of POCUS including critical care echocardiography, lung ultrasound, screening for DVTs, fundamental protocols like FAST, FEEL, RUSH, BLUE etc.
+An integral part of our daily neurocritical care rounds, fellows will get ample experience in the practice, interpretation and applications of POCUS including critical care echocardiography, lung ultrasound, screening for DVTs, and fundamental protocols like FAST, FEEL, RUSH, and BLUE.

 Fellows perform central venous catheterization, subclavian vein and internal jugular vein on a mannequin with the use of POCUS.